 If you want to take panoramic photos without having to buy anything or because you don’t have a tripod nearby, you can try this method using the palm of your hand:

-- Place the camera in the palm of your hand and rest your elbow on a stable place, such as a tripod, a table, or on your body to gain more stability.
+- Place the camera in the palm of your hand and rest your elbow in a stable place, such as a tripod, a table, or on your body to gain more stability.

 - Align two objects following the steps above.

-- Move the camera back and forth in your palm to make the two objects coincide , when you have located the optical center, you will only have to turn the camera on itself trying to move it as little as possible.
+- Move the camera back and forth in your palm to make the two items coincide; when you have located the optical center, you will only have to turn the camera on itself, trying to move it as little as possible.